most aggressive dog breeds

 Dogo Argentino as the most aggressive dog breeds

-Dogo Argentino is a white, muscular dog breed from Argentina that has been banned from being owned in the UK as well as many other countries due to its aggression.
+Dogo Argentino is a white, muscular dog breed from Argentina that has been banned from being owned in the UK and many other countries due to its aggression.

-They are really beautiful canines, but tend to be a bit on the wild side for a family living in the suburbs.
+They are beautiful canines, but tend to be a bit wild for a family living in the suburbs.

-Dogo Argentino is a great and powerful hunting dog, but needs a handler with experience.
+The Dogo Argentino is a great and powerful hunting dog, but it needs a handler with experience.

 6. Boerboel